ravennevermoreneverless/obsidian/5.8 — database/songs/i wanna be your girlfriend — girl in red ★★★.md

 ---
-songTitle: i wanna be your girlfriend
+title: i wanna be your girlfriend — girl in red ★★★
 artist: girl in red
 minutes: "3"
 seconds: "24"